JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

 - Investigate a structured export path for registry artefacts (for example `target-reg --record` or a custom helper) so presets like the SAM user list can stream JSON to Elastic without ad-hoc parsers.
+- Add optional `case_name` tagging to Elastic exports so records carry the incident/system context in addition to hostnames.
+Field is stored as `case_name`.

 ### Exporting to Elastic